geekxingyun/smart-web-crawler/README.md

 # SmartWebCrawler
-it is an easy Web Crawler by with HttpClient and JSoup.
+it is an easy Web Crawler with HttpClient and JSoup.

 like the website http://m.kaijiang.caishencai.com/cqssc/ ?